AP FACT CHECK: Trump defense wrong about FBI investigation

-WASHINGTON (AP) — President Donald Trump’s defense team falsely claimed the Justice Department was already investigating him even before the 2016 election and distorted the facts on how the FBI probe into Russian election interference got started.
+WASHINGTON (AP) — President Donald Trump’s defense team falsely claimed the Justice Department was already investigating him even before the 2016 election and distorted the facts about a dossier of opposition research into Trump’s ties to Russia.

 A look at some of the claims Tuesday during Trump’s impeachment trial: